YogeshSivakumar18/Air-Traffic-Operations-Automation-From-Manual-Reporting-to-Real-Time-Insights/README.md

 ## ⚙️ The Workflow Solution

+## **Retrieves daily ATC sector reports from Gmail → processes and stores data in the database automatically → serves real-time KPIs through an n8n API for live monitoring.**

 ### 📨 Step 1: The Data Arrives
 Every morning, new **ATC flight reports** are sent by email as CSV attachments.
 Instead of downloading them manually, **n8n’s Gmail trigger** automatically detects and fetches these emails as soon as they arrive.